glmontano/blogPosts/ROCS-UK.md

 ## The United Kingdom

 I've various fascinations with the United Kingdom.
-From its controversial kings, the castles held by the marvelous green lawns - the finely tuned British dialect and strong female figures from Queen Elizabeth I to Margaret Thatcher.
-You may even find my mornings glistering to the drums and fifes of the "British Grenadiers" in preparation for battle against the multitude of unread emails on Outlook.
+From its controversial kings, majestic castles, the finely tuned British dialect and strong female figures from Queen Elizabeth I to Margaret Thatcher.
+You may even find my mornings glistering to the drums and fifes of the "British Grenadiers" in preparation for battle against Sir Microsoft Outlook and His unread emails.

-And alas my newest fascination on the UK's performance in reducing carbon emissions.
+Though  my newest fascination on the UK's performance in reducing carbon emissions.

 Below are the YoY percentage changes of a country's CO2 output.
 With the exception of the USA, I selected a comparable set of countries, striving to reduce their carbon footprint.